athrv2/tp/docs/DeveloperGuide.md

 The `Storage` component,
 * can save both address book data and user preference data in JSON format, and read them back into corresponding objects.
 * persists each person's comment in the JSON data file and loads missing `comment` fields as empty comments to preserve compatibility with older saved data.
+* persists the custom tag registry separately as `customTags`, while also rebuilding missing custom-tag entries from loaded persons so the in-memory model stays usable even if the file is stale.
 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)